idodov/RedAlert/README.md

 *I tried different methods in Home Assistant, but this script worked best for my needs.*

+## Creative ways to use the *binary_sensor.oref_alert*
+* Send a notification to your TV (while watching Netflix), phone, or other device.
+* Send a message to a LED matrix screen or other display.
+* Turn on or off lights, fans, or other devices.
+* Play a sound or music.
+* You can be creative and come up with other ways to use the *binary_sensor.oref_alert* to protect yourself and your family in the event of a Red Alert.

 This code is based on and inspired by https://gist.github.com/shahafc84/5e8b62cdaeb03d2dfaaf906a4fad98b9

 # Installation Instructions